eeb313-2019/Group-4-Birds/README.md

 - What is your project about?

+  Owing to the evident climate change, migratory birds are experiencing a rapid decline in their abundances.
+Studies on effects of climate change on Ontario migratory bird has been done and well analyzed, and we are wondering if species in the western coast show the similar trends.

 - What is the goal?

+   We are to plot out some migratory bird species abundance data and compare differences in migration dates on a 20-years interval to figure out the potential threats to give insights for future conservation efforts.

 - Why are you doing it?

   All of our group members are specifically interested in bird species and conservation.
-We understand the current anthropogenic environmental crisis and we are curious about how climate change will affect migratory birds, especially their migration dates.
-We are to plot out the bird migration data to figure out their potential threats to give insights for future conservation efforts.
+We understand the current anthropogenic environmental crisis and we are curious about how climate change will affect migratory birds, especially their population abundances and migration dates.